Italian Renaissance Art - a personal voyage into art history.

 The new knowledge spreads.

-After the Renaissance period, and the artistic movement known as Mannerism, the beginning of the seventeenth century saw the dawn of the Baroque era.
+After the Renaissance—and the artistic movement known as Mannerism—the early seventeenth century saw the rise of the Baroque era.
 The artists Caravaggio and Peter Paul Rubens feature here as examples of the Baroque style, highlighting the influences from their Italian and Northern predecessors on their work.

 A personal voyage.
 (Site aims.)